MartinStokroos/nexus_base_ros/README.md

 `sudo systemctl daemon-reload && sudo systemctl start nexus`

-One last thing to do, is giving perimission for using the serial port at boot.
+One last thing to do, is giving permission for using the serial port at boot.

 ```
 cd /etc/udev/rules.d